Naming the Village of Malcolm

 - Fred F. Schmieding

 A Malcolm weekly newspaper was established in the year 1891 by the name of the Malcolm Messenger.
 The paper served the community until 1934.
-One feature of the paper was a large gossip column letting a person know what had happened in the life of the community and its members during each week.
+One feature of the paper was a column which let people know what had happened in the life of the community and its members during each week.